Skip to Main Content

 CDC Datasets on Internet Archive: CDC datasets uploaded before January 28th, 2025

-Public Environmental Data Partners: federal environmental datasets, including GitHub access to the Social Vulnerability Index and Environmental Justice Indexf
+Public Environmental Data Partners: federal environmental datasets, including GitHub access to the Social Vulnerability Index and Environmental Justice Index

 Finding Rescued Data

-Below is a concise guide to help you locate US federal government data that may have been removed or redacted following the Presidential Executive Orders that went into effect on January 31, 2025.
+This guide will help you locate US federal government data that may have been removed or redacted following the Presidential Executive Orders that went into effect on January 31, 2025.
 Please note that this guide only covers how to find removed information.
-For current or active government data, Data.gov remains the best resource for discovering existing federal data.
+Use Data.gov to find existing federal data.

 Retrieving Rescued Federal Data and Websites